ministryofjustice/cloud-platform-environments/namespaces/cloud-platform-test-1.k8s.integration.dsd.io/kiam/README.md

 The problem with the above paragraph is that the IAM Role stops at the Node level and all the containers below the Nodes share the same credentials and permissions to all the AWS resources that are specified on the Nodes IAM Role.

 An example of where this could become problematic is you may have an application in a cluster that requires full read and write access to a specific S3 Bucket.
-So to give access to the S3 bucket for the application, you'd have to modify the Node IAM Role to include a policy for full read and write access to S3.
+So to give access to the S3 bucket for the application, you'd have to modify the Node IAM Role to include a policy for full read and write access to S3, or add an additional IAM Role to the Node.
 Bearing in mind, that all the containers under the Nodes share the same IAM role, you're not just given that singular container access to the S3 bucket, but every container under the Nodes.

 This is where Kiam comes in as the solution.